Pentagon Backtracks On Naval Confrontation With Iran, Says Threat May Not Have Come From Iranians

 Navy officials said the voice was recorded from the internationally recognized bridge-to-bridge radio channel.

-Some bloggers were immediately skeptical, noting the voice did not sound Iranian.
-Iran released its own video, arguing the footage did not show any Iranian boats approaching the U.S. vessels, nor any provocation.
-Today, the Navy acknowledged that the verbal threat made in the tape may not have been Iranian:
+did not show any Iranian boats approaching the U.S. vessels, nor any provocation.
+Today, the Navy acknowledged that the verbal threat made in the tape

 “We’re saying that we cannot make a direct connection to the boats there,” said the spokesperson.
 “It could have come from the shore, from another ship passing by.
 However, it happened in the middle of all the very unusual activity, so as we assess the information and situation, we still put it in the total aggregate of what happened Sunday morning.
 I guess we’re not saying that it absolutely came from the boats, but we’re not saying it absolutely didn’t.”